javascript-tutorial/en.javascript.info/1-js/13-modules/01-modules-intro/article.md

 import `./alert.js`; // (shows nothing)
 ```

+The second import shows nothing, because the module has already been evaluated.

 There's a rule: top-level module code should be used for initialization, creation of module-specific internal data structures.
 If we need to make something callable multiple times - we should export it as a function, like we did with `sayHi` above.

 Now, let's consider a deeper example.